 The wine is still made on the domain itself.
 They produce two wines there, the Jasnières and the Côteaux du Loir.
 After visiting the caves we could try some of the different wines.

 Again, Jan and I were surprised by the delicious taste of the white Jasnières wines.
 We decided to buy some bottles as a souvenir so we can still enjoy a little piece of Vallée du Loir when we’re back home.

 7. Go vintage shopping in la Chartre-sur-le-Loir

-La Chartre-sur-le-Loir is one of the many picturesque villages along the Loir.
+There are many beautiful villages in France.
+But la Chartre-sur-le-Loir is definitely one of the most picturesque villages I have ever visited.
 At first sight there is not much to do here, besides some cozy terraces on the village square.
 But once you get lost in the maze of small, charming streets with the cutest houses, you can find many beautiful places.

 In La Chartre-sur-le-Loir there are also a striking number of antique shops.
 Marie-Danièle the owner of B&B Le Grand Moulin, tells us that for 1450 inhabitants, there are 4 banks and 15 antique shops.
 How funny is this?
 But if there’s one thing I love, it’s vintage shopping!
 Keep in mind that the shops are only open from Thursday to Sunday.

 Be sure to hike all the way to the top of the hill where you’ll find the impressive tower of Jeanne D’Arc.
 There used to be a castle here that was unfortunately destroyed.
 The tower of Jeanne D’Arc’s was built in 1921 to memorialize the children who have died in the First World War.
 After our bike ride through vineyards of Jasnières we decided to have a picnic here, with an amazing view over La Chartre-sur-le-Loir.